nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **Purpose**

 This developer guide focuses primarily on the APIs used, the different components that work together and the main 4 components of _Unburden_.
 This developer guide will clearly explain the design of the software and also to showcase the core functionalities of the software.
-As such, the main purpose of this developer guide is to provide a general introduction and summary of the classes and components that are used within this application to help prospective developers who wish to make _Unburden_ better.
+As such, the main purpose of this developer guide is to provide a general introduction and summary of the classes and components that are used within this application to help prospective developers who wish to develop _Unburden_ further.

 **Audience**